EC528-Fall-2023/ChRIS/README.md

 The minimum viable product is:

 * A version of ChRIS which runs on NERC integrated with Openshift
 * The version of ChRIS should also have attached observability tools able to run using the new Openshift applications
+* Implement an automated alert systems that notifies system admins of anomalies and breaks in the system, and for plugin failures
+* Gather traces for debugging ChRIS's existing problem with overhead delays
 * Helm project containing configuration for deploying ChRIS on Kubernetes with observability
-* By the end of the project, we will have a pull request for [https://github.com/FNNDSC/charts](https://github.com/FNNDSC/charts) with our changes

 Stretch goals are:

-* Implement an automated alert system that notifies system admins of anomalies and breaks in the system
 * Explore other observability options and possible optimizations, such as OpenObserve, ELK observability stack, etc.
 * Create a user-friendly frontend on top of the observability stack
 * Create an automated testing suite for analyzing the performance of the observability stack itself